-Eric: Usually the reason that the police are coming to talk to the individual is because the police don’t have certain information.
+Attorney: Usually the reason that the police are coming to talk to the individual is because the police don’t have certain information.
 There are holes in their investigation.
 They don’t have enough information or enough evidence or enough to even come and arrest my client.
 But by my client talking to the police officer, they fill in the blanks and now the officer has enough to arrest the person.

 Your Statements Are Not Protected by Miranda Rights If You Were Not under Arrest at the Time

 Of course, because the person was not under arrest, because they were not subject to interrogation, their constitutional rights did not attach and they have no right to remain silent at that time.
 They have just regular rights like you and I have at all times against the government.

 We have the first amendment right of free speech which means we can speak to anybody we want to talk to or not talk to anybody we don’t want to talk to.
 If you choose to voluntarily talk to the police officer, anything you say can and will be used against you.

 When Is the Best Time to Contact Your Attorney?

 Interviewer: Do you get most of your calls before someone is arrested or after?

 An Example of When to Contact Your Attorney during a DWI Investigation